rstudio/fastapitableau/README.md

 When you do this, FastAPITableau will correctly route and transform requests from Tableau, which arrive at the `/evaluate` endpoint, to endpoints you define in your app.
 It will also show documentation for Tableau users at the root of your API, with copy-and-paste code samples for Tableau calls.

-**Before you write an extenssion with FastAPITableau, you should be familiar with [FastAPI](https://fastapi.tiangolo.com).
+**Before you write an extension with FastAPITableau, you should be familiar with [FastAPI](https://fastapi.tiangolo.com).
 The [Tutorial](https://fastapi.tiangolo.com/tutorial/) is a great place to start.**

 ## A simple FastAPITableau extension